FStarLang/FStar/pulse/CONTRIBUTING.md

 Finally, you can run `make -j -C src ci` to re-extract, recompile and re-test everything.
 This rule also checks that the re-extracted snapshot is no newer than the current snapshot.
-If the `STEEL_NIGHTLY_CI` environment variable is set to a nonempty value, then this rule also includes the proofs from `src/proofs`, so it will take time and memory.
+If the `PULSE_NIGHTLY_CI` environment variable is set to a nonempty value, then this rule also includes the proofs from `src/proofs`, so it will take time and memory.
 If you have Docker, you can run the `ci` rule with `docker build -f src/ci/ci.Dockerfile .` which will also